Four-minute sermon for lent 4th March 2020 – Posted in: Sermon

 WHAT WILL YOU GIVE UP FOR LENT?

-I remember actually bragging about the fact that I once managed to give up eating crisps for 40 days.
-Another year it was chocolate.
-Others were going without meals whilst I could only manage a snack food; woe was me!
+In fact, I remember actually bragging about the fact that I once managed to give up eating crisps for 40 days!
+Surprisingly, another year it was chocolate!
+Whilst others were going without meals, all I could manage was snack food; woe was me!

-I felt that it was important to show God I could actually refrain from at least something for a period of time.
-I hoped my effort would please Him and that maybe in return He might do a few favours for me when I prayed (!)
+At any rate, I felt that it was important to show God I could actually refrain from at least something.
+If only for a short period of time.
+I hoped my effort would please Him.
+And that maybe in return He might do a few favours for me when I prayed (!)

 I know what you’re thinking, “Wow!
-40 days – Are you serious?”
+40 days without alcohol – Are you serious?”
 Well, yes, I am and to be honest, back then, I thought I deserved a gold medal!

 In a word, it’s about repentance – turning away from our fleshly desires, and turning back to God.

-Throughout the Old Testament, over hundreds of years, God sent prophet after prophet to call the people of God to repent – to turn back to Him.
-That very fact means God is very patient.
+Throughout the Old Testament, God sent prophet after prophet to call the people of God to repent.
+I.e., to say ‘I’m sorry’; and turn back to Him.
+That very biblical reality means God is very patient.
 In fact it doesn’t matter what you have done in the past that you have since realised is wrong.
-It matters not to God what you might be caught up in now.
+It matters not to God what you might even be caught up in now.
 God wants to set you free.
 If you are doing, saying or thinking things that are wrong, tell Him today that you want to turn back to Him and His ways.
 Ask Him to help you.
 His hands are outstretched, willing you to turn back to Him.
 This current period of Lent is as good a time as any to commit your life again to Him.
 You won’t regret it.

 God bless you this Lent, man of God.